 So, how that might look?

-• A manager will adjust to change – but a leader will make change happen, setting an example and guiding their team
+Adapting to change, a manager adjusts, whereas a leader takes proactive steps to make change happen, setting an example and guiding their team.

 These are just a few examples from a long list to demonstrated that management is functional – whereas leadership required far more.